• Home

 Too often these love languages are like lips passing in the night, unrecognized and leaving both parties disappointed.

 Our own ways of expressing love may be different from our partner’s ways of feeling that they’re loved, and that difference takes down a lot of relationships.
-You might think you’re being perfectly romantic by filling the ink tank in your partner’s printer without them even asking for it, when what your partner really needs to feel loved is to engaged in eye-to-eye and heart-to-heart discussion about what’s most important to each of you.
+You might think you’re being perfectly romantic by filling the ink tank in your partner’s printer without them even asking for it, when what your partner really needs to feel loved is to engage in eye-to-eye and heart-to-heart discussion about what’s most important to each of you.

 For both partners, not hearing their favored love language is like sitting down for a celebratory meal and being served an empty bowl.